xjffff/FUNCATTN/README.md

-# From Pairwise Affinities to Functional Correspondences: Rethinking Attention
+# Functional Attention: From Pairwise Affinities to Functional Correspondences

-> **Preliminary work.
-Under review at ICML.**
+> **Accepted at ICML 2026.**

 We introduce **Functional Attention (FuncAttn)**, which reinterprets attention as a *functional correspondence* between adaptive bases rather than pairwise affinities between tokens.
 Inspired by the functional maps framework, FuncAttn replaces the dense softmax score matrix with a compact linear operator learned via optimal least-squares in a spectral space, reducing complexity from O(n²) to O(k²) with k ≪ n.